 • Individual and group therapy

-• ADL (Activities for Daily Living Work) work and assessments
+• ADL (Activities for Daily Living)

-Service users will be assisted with:
+Service users are assisted with:

 – Support with food preparation,

--support with maintaining a clean and safe environment,
+-Support with maintaining a clean and safe environment,

--support to attend community based appointments,
+-Support to attend community based appointments,

--support with food and grocery shopping
+-Support with food and grocery shopping

 – Support with self-harm reduction

--support with preventing incidents
+-Support with preventing incidents

 – Support with planning holidays and short breaks depending on risk assessment, availability of funds and the wishes of the individual.